-Workforce Management Tips and Resources: 50 Essential Resources on Workforce Management (Plus 150 Workforce Management Tips)
+Workforce Management Tips and Resources: 50 Essential Resources on Workforce Management (Plus 150 Tips)

 Workforce management (WFM) has become a hot topic in the past few years, as businesses and enterprises recognize the need to meet the demands of work with their available resources and satisfy business objectives in a cost effective and efficient manner.
 Often, WFM hinges on pairing employee skills and specialties with specific tasks, ultimately to determine the amount of labor and types of labor required for finishing tasks throughout the day.

-We understand the complexities of workforce management, and mobile workforce management, and we want to help you navigate your WFM more successfully.
+We understand the complexities of WFM, and mobile WFM, and we want to help you navigate yours more successfully.
 That’s why we have rounded up our top workforce management tips and resources from around the Internet.
-We want you to have as much authoritative information about workforce management as possible so that you can strategize and implement the WFM solution that is best for your organization.
-Our top workforce management tips and resources come from industry experts, thought leaders, and others who deal with the triumphs and challenges of workforce management every day.
-Please note, that while we have listed our best workforce management tips and resources below in no particular order, we have included a table of contents so that you can jump to the resources types that most interest you.
+We want you to have as much authoritative information about as possible so that you can strategize and implement the WFM solution that is best for your organization.
+Our top tips and resources come from industry experts, thought leaders, and others who deal with the triumphs and challenges of WFM every day.
+Please note, that while we have listed our best tips and resources below in no particular order, we have included a table of contents so that you can jump to the resources types that most interest you.

 Articles and Blog Posts